 Eventually, police found four pieces of the painting’s frame in Nittedal, a suburb north of Oslo, and what may have been a cryptic messages that the thieves wanted to discuss a ransom.
 Finally, in January 1996, four men were convicted and sentenced in connection with the theft.
 They included Paal Enger, who had been convicted in 1988 of stealing Munch’s “The Vampire” in Oslo.
 Enger was sentenced this time to six-and-a-half-years in prison.
 He escaped while on a field trip in 1999, and was captured 12 days later in a blond wig and dark sunglasses trying to buy a train ticket to Copenhagen.

 In August 2004, another version of “The Scream” was stolen along with Munch’s “The Madonna,” this time from the Munch Museum in Oslo.
 Three men were convicted in connection with that theft in May 2006.
 Police recovered both works in August with minor marks and tears.
-Yet another version of “The Scream” remained in private hands and sold on May 2, 2012, for $119.9 million, becoming the most expensive work of art to sell at auction.
+Yet another version of “The Scream” remained in private hands and sold on May 2, 2012, for $119.9 million.

 Munch developed an emotionally charged style that served as an important forerunner of the 20th century Expressionist movement.
 He painted “The Scream” as part of his “Frieze of Life” series, in which sickness, death, fear, love and melancholy are central themes.
 He died in January 1944 at the age of 81.